Zettlr/zettlr-docs/docs/en/academic/presentations.md

 ![presentations_styles.png](../img/presentations_styles.png)

-### Images
+## Images

-One of the big drawbacks of such HTML presentations is that images cannot be contained in the resulting file.
+One of the drawbacks of such HTML presentations is that images cannot be contained in the resulting file.
 (More accurately, they _can_ be included, but that would increase the file size by the size of all images multiplied by the factor 1.3.)

 So you need to decide where to put the images.
 There are basically three feasible methods.